JamesSand/DP-NTK-Regression/readme.md

 the seconde row denotes the private test acc on CIFAT10 two classes classification task.

-the thirds row denotes the private train acc on CIFAT10 two classes classification task.
+the thirds row denotes the private train acc on CIFAT10 two classes classification task.  -->

 ## 3 Draw Figures

+Please refer to `draw_figs_2_cls.ipynb` for drawing figures for the two-class classification task.

-Please refer to `draw_figs.ipynb`,
+Please refer to `draw_figs_10_cls.ipynb` for drawing figures for the ten-class classification task.

-You should find the following code block in `draw_figs.ipynb`
+You should find the following code block in `draw_figs_*_cls.ipynb`
 ``` python
 x_data = [0.5, 0.6, 0.7, 0.8, 0.9, 1.0, 1.1, 1.2, 1.3, 1.4, 1.5]
 test_acc_list = [0.7705000638961792, 0.8025, 0.8630, 0.9180000424385071, 0.9084998965263367, 0.9545000195503235, 0.9790000319480896, 0.9689998626708984, 0.9794999957084656, 0.9805000424385071, 0.981499969959259]